Maurice Halbwachs: Career

+Personal life and death

+He was married to Yvonne Basch, who introduced Halbwachs to her father, the president of the League for the Defense Human Rights and also influenced him to join the Jewish religion (he was born Catholic).
+He had a son, Pierre Halbwachs, who influenced Deleuzian theory in the 1940s.

-A longtime socialist, Halbwachs was detained by the Gestapo in Paris in July, 1944 after protesting the arrest of his Jewish father-in-law.
-He was deported to the concentration camp, Buchenwald, where he died of dysentery in February 1945.
+A longtime socialist, Halbwachs and his sons were detained by the Gestapo in Paris in July, 1944 after protesting the arrest of his Jewish father-in-law.
+He and his youngest son Pierre were deported to the concentration camp Buchenwald.
+He died of dysentery in March 1945.

 In 1940, Halbwachs' brother in-law, Georges Basch committed suicide.
 His parents in-law Victor and Mme Basch aged 84 years old at the time were murdered by Germans.

 Part of his books were offered by his widow to the library of the Centre d'études sociologiques and are now held at the Human and Social Sciences Library Paris Descartes-CNRS.